On the superposition principle and non-linear response in spin glasses

 In order to evaluate Eq.~\eqref{eq:estimation_Hd_through_xi_ratio}, it is necessary to know the respective values of $\theta$ at $T=37.5$ K. They are

 Using the values of $\xi(\tw)$ from Tables \ref{tab:zfc375t0}---\ref{tab:trm375}, and $\delta \mathrm{Hd}$ from Eq.~\eqref{eq:Hd_delta_variation}, one obtains

 The value of $q_{\mathrm{EA}}$ at $T_\text{r}=0.90$ is approximately 0.115, so that the full Hamming distance at this temperature, from Eq.~\eqref{eq:Hdistance_def} with $q_{\alpha\beta}=0$, is 0.0575.
 The occupied phase space in our experiments from the results exhibited in Eq.~\eqref{eq:Hd_values} therefore spans only about 12\% of the available phase space.
-The slow growth of $\xi(\tw)$ is evidence that true equilibrium in the spin-glass condensed phase can never be accomplished in laboratory time scales, except perhaps at temperatures in the immediate vicinity of $T_\mathrm{g}$ where $q_\mathrm{EA}$ can became arbitrarily small.
+The slow growth of $\xi(\tw)$ is evidence that true equilibrium in the spin-glass condensed phase can never be accomplished over laboratory time scales, except perhaps at temperatures in the immediate vicinity of $T_\mathrm{g}$ where $q_\mathrm{EA}$ can become small.

 It is also interesting to note from Eq.~\eqref{eq:Hd_values} that $\mathrm{Hd}$ for TRM experiments is larger than for ZFC experiments.
 This is, of course, consistent with our picture of the shift of the beginning of aging from $q_\mathrm{EA}$ for ZFC experiments to $q_\mathrm{EA}-q(E_\mathrm{Z})$ or, equivalently from $\mathrm{Hd}=0$ to $\mathrm{Hd}(|E_\mathrm{Z}|=\varDelta)$ from Eq.~\eqref{eq:Hd_vs_Ez} for TRM protocols as compared to ZFC protocols.